What is a Wood Patternmaker?

 - Apprentice Pattern Maker

 In 2016, there was an estimated number of 1,800 jobs in the United States for Wood Patternmaker.
 There is little to no growth in job opportunities for Wood Patternmaker.
-The BLS estimates 200 yearly job openings in this field.
+There will be an estimated 200 positions for Wood Patternmaker per year.

 The states with the most job growth for Wood Patternmaker are North Carolina, Michigan, and Nebraska.
 Watch out if you plan on working in Pennsylvania, Nebraska, or Michigan.
 These states have the worst job growth for this type of profession.